fluidself/fluidself.org/_books/psychology/creativity.md

 It seems that surroundings can influence creativity in different ways, in part depending on the stage of the process in which a person is involved.
 During preparation, when one is gathering the elements out of which the problem is going to emerge, an ordered, familiar environment is indicated, where one can concentrate on interesting issues without the distractions of "real" life.
 For the scientist it is the laboratory, for the businessperson the office, for the artist the studio.
 At the next stage, when thoughts about the problem incubate below the level of awareness, a different environment may be more helpful.
 The distraction of novel stimuli, of magnificent views, of alien cultures, allows the subconscious mental processes to make connections that are unlikely when the problem is pursued by the linear logic learned from experience.
 And after the unexpected connection results in an insight, the familiar environment is again more conducive for completing the process; evaluation and elaboration proceed more efficiently in the sober atmosphere where the logic of the domain prevails.

-**DOMAINS OF CREATIVITY**
+### DOMAINS OF CREATIVITY

 There were many similarities also in the methods these **writers** follow as they ply their craft.
 All of them keep notebooks handy for when the voice of the Muse calls, which tends to be early in the morning while the writer is still in bed, half asleep.
 Most of them have been keeping diaries for many years.
 They usually start a working day with a word, a phrase, or an image, rather than a concept or planned composition.
 The work evolves on its own rather than the author's intentions, but is always monitored by the critical eye of the writer.
 What is so difficult about this process is that one must keep the mind focused on two contradictory goals: not to miss the message whispered by the unconscious and at the same time force it into a suitable form.
 The first requires openness, the second critical judgment.
 If these two processes are not kept in a constantly shifting balance, the flow of writing dries up.
 After a few hours the tremendous concentration required for this balancing act becomes so exhausting that the writer has to change gears and focus on something else, something mundane.
 But while it lasts, creative writing is the next best thing to having a world of one's own in which what's wrong with the "real" world can be set right.

-**Enhancing Personal Creativity**
+### Enhancing Personal Creativity

 It is important to try as many domains as possible.
 Start with things you already enjoy and then move to related domains.
 If you like to read biography, you might try history.
-Swimming may lead to skin diving, to scuba, and then--why not?--to skydiving.
+Swimming may lead to skin diving, to scuba, and then—why not?—to skydiving.
 Learning to operate within a new domain is always difficult, and love at first sight is rare.
 A certain amount of persistence is necessary.
 On the other hand, it makes no sense to persevere in an activity that gives no joy, or the promise of it.

 - _Try to be surprised by something every day._ Experience this one thing for what it is, not what you think it is.
 Be open to what the world is telling you.
-Life is nothing more than a stream of experiences--the more widely and deeply you swim in it, the richer your life will be.
+Life is nothing more than a stream of experiences—the more widely and deeply you swim in it, the richer your life will be.

 - _Try to surprise at least one person every day._ Instead of being your predictable self, say something unexpected, express an opinion that you have not dared to reveal, ask a question you wouldn't ordinarily ask.
 Experiment with your appearance.
 Comfortable routines are great when they save energy for doing what you really care about; but if you are still searching, they restrict and limit the future.